hkirk/swtafp-slides/slides/11/actor-1.md

 #### Actor

-* actors are lightweight
+* Actors are lightweight
-    * 2.5-3 mio actors per GB ram
+    * 2.5-3 mio. actors per GB ram
-* can send and receive messages
+* Can send and receive messages
     * process one message at a time
+    * synchronized
-* exists in an actor system
+* Exists in an actor system

 ----